Endless Space: Release

-Virtual Awakening: Released on 11 March, the fourth add-on adds new heroes, technology, star system improvements, exploration events, random events, new anomalies, victory warnings and auto scrap features, among other gameplay fixes.

-Disharmony: Released on 26 June, the first piece of paid downloadable content, Disharmony introduces a brand new faction - the Harmony.
-The DLC also includes new ship types, including bombers and fighters, an overhauled ship interface design, battle formations, a new targeting system, redesigned weapon systems and new invasion mechanics.

-The Search for Auriga: Released on 14 November, this is the first free add-on for Disharmony.
-It adds two new Heroes, one new Wonder, a unique Planet, and other gameplay enhancements and fixes.
-This is the last additional content produced by Amplitude for Endless Space.

 Reception

 Endless Space was met positively by critics, with an aggregate score of 77/100 on Metacritic.
 IGN praised the game for its accessibility and replay value, while criticizing the sound assets and unclear tool-tips for newer players.
 GameSpy gave Endless Space a rating of 3.5/5 stars, praising the game's user interface, but criticizing the game for lacking personality.

 The game was also nominated for 5 awards by Unity Technologies.
 Endless Space won the Golden Cube and Community Choice awards at the Unite 2013 ceremony.

 Sequels

 Two other games in the Endless series were released in 2014: Endless Legend and Dungeon of the Endless.
-A direct sequel, Endless Space 2, was released on 18 May 2017.
-Endless Dungeon, a successor to Dungeon of the Endless, is currently in development.
+A direct sequel, Endless Space 2, was released in May 2017.
+Endless Dungeon, a successor to Dungeon of the Endless, was released in 2023.